 - PROVIDING YOU WITH MEDICAL CARE: Where we need your information to provide you with medical and healthcare services

 15. HOW LONG WE KEEP YOUR PERSONAL INFORMATION

 We carefully consider any personal information that we store about you, and we will not keep your information for longer than is necessary for the purposes as set out in this Privacy Notice.

-There is a separate privacy notice for patients under the age of 16, a copy of which may be obtained on request.
+There is a separate privacy notice for patients under the age of 16.

 If English is not your first language you can request a translation of this Privacy Notice.
 Please contact our Data Protection Officer.